by Todd Walker

 You can practice your fire making skills with the available resources out back.
 No wood?
 No problem.
 Dirt Road Girl and I are known to walk our neighborhood, wagon in tow, collecting dead wood conveniently stacked at the edge of neighbor’s yards.
 We get our walk in and employ our possum mentality for free resources.

-Fire Project 2: Practice making fire using 3 different methods: friction (bow drill, hand drill, fire plow), heat (fresnel lens, lighter, matches, etc.), and sparks (ferro rod, flint and steel).
+Fire Project 2: Practice making fire using different methods: friction (bow drill or hand drill), heat (fresnel lens, lighter, matches, etc.), and sparks (ferro rod, flint and steel).
 You’ll need your homemade char material for the flint and steel.

 Fire Project 3: Make a fire from one stick only.